-Usual Candidates: The middle 50% of Year 10 students Equipment Required: 200 page lined (or grid) A4 book and a scientific calculator.
-Fees: None Estimated Additional Materials/Excursions/Other: \$10.00 Assessment: As per the assessment schedule issued at the commencement of Year 10
+Usual Candidates: The upper 20% of Year 10 students Equipment Required: 200 pages lined (or grid) A4 book and a scientific calculator.
+Contributions: None Estimated Additional Materials/Excursions/Other: \$10.00 Assessment: As per the assessment schedule issued at the commencement of Year 10

-Faculty: KLA: Mathematics (Head Teacher: Mr B McCartney)
+Faculty: Mathematics (Relieving Head Teacher: Mr R Thompson)

-MATHEMATICS - WORKING TOWARDS YEAR 10, 5.1

-Pre/Co-Requisites: Completion of Year 9, 5.1.
+MATHEMATICS - WORKING TOWARDS YEAR 10, Core Pre/Co-Requisites: Completion of Year 9, Core.

-Course Description: Generally, students who have difficulty with mathematics take this course because it consolidates and emphasises the basic mathematical skills that are required in everyday life.
-Topics covered provide sufficient background for post school trade pathways or the study of Mathematics Standard 1 in the senior years.
+Course Description: Generally, students of average to above average ability take this course because it consolidates and builds on the basic mathematical skills that are required in everyday life.
+Topics covered provide sufficient background for the study of Mathematics Standard 2 in the senior years.
 Strong emphasis is placed on the practical applications of mathematical concepts.
-Students develop skills in working mathematically through studying the content strands of Number and Algebra, Measurement and Geometry & Statistics and Probability.
-Placement in this course is determined by student assessment performance and discretion of teaching staff.
+This course has the same content strands as the Stage 4 course as well as the process strand of Working Mathematically.
+This strand is embedded in each of the other strands